JuliaEarth/ImageQuilting.jl/docs/src/voxel-reuse.md

 ## Plot recipe

-A plot recipe is provided for template design in image quilting.
+A plot recipe is provided for tile design in image quilting.
 In order to plot the voxel reuse of a training image, install [Plots.jl](https://github.com/JuliaPlots/Plots.jl) and any of its supported backends (e.g. [GR.jl](https://github.com/jheinen/GR.jl)):